delterio/DRONE-DIY/README.md

    This page is a resource for the drone community supporting multi-rotor Drones based on Free and Open Source Software (FOSS).

    ![Octacopter](https://www.yolinux.com/TUTORIALS/images/Drones/Drone-20161209_143012-1400x888.jpg)

+   The ubiquity of the electric multi-rotor drone was made possible by Arduino based flight software and Linux based ground station planning software.
+Some drone manufacturers like 3D Robotics and Yuneec have stayed true to the Open Source Software roots while the industry leader DJI is predominantly closed source and proprietary.

+  Multi-rotor Configurations:

+   - Tricopter: three motors/three arms
+   - Quadcopter: four motors/four arms
+   - Hexacopter: six motors/six arms
+   - Octacopter: eight motors/eight arms
+   - Y6: two motors on each of three arms
+   - X8: two motors on each of four arms

    **https://www.yolinux.com/TUTORIALS/Drones.html**